p2panda/handbook/website/docs/tutorials/mushroom-app.md

 :::

-The idea of the application is inspired by [PlantNet](https://plantnet.org): Users can create entries of different mushrooms to create some sort of community-run encyclopedia.
+The idea of the application is inspired by [PlantNet](https://plantnet.org): Users can create entries of different mushrooms to create some sort of community-run encyclopaedia.
 If you're around in the forest you can take a picture of a spotted mushroom, give it a GPS position and mark it with the mushroom database entry you _think_ it might be.
 You can even select multiple mushrooms if you are not sure.
 The uploaded pictures of all users will show up in some sort of feed.

 <ImageFrame
   title="This is how the app looks like"